victorakaps/Amazon-Flipkart-Price-Drop-Alert/README.md

 #### TO DO

-[x] Add inline menu
+-[x] Add inline menu
-[] Add anydrop command
+-[] Add anydrop command
-[] improve error and excetion handling.
+-[] improve error and excetion handling.

 #### Available Commands

     - /add ~ for tracking a product.
     - /list ~ for displaying and deleting product.
-    - /kick ~ for pauding/resuming notifications.
+    - /kick ~ for pausing/resuming notifications.
     - /help ~ for bot's manual page/.

 #### Contributing